Azure/acs-engine/docs/clusterdefinition.md

 Finally, the `addons.enabled` boolean property was omitted above; that's by design.
 If you specify a `containers` configuration, acs-engine assumes you're enabling the addon.
 The very first example above demonstrates a simple "enable this addon with default configuration" declaration.

+#### External Custom YAML scripts

-We also support external yaml scripts for these supported addons.
-In order to do this, you will need to pass in a base64 encoded string of the kubernetes addon YAML file that you wish to use to `addons.Data` property.
+External YAML scripts can be configured for these supported addons and the manifest files for kube-scheduler, kube-controller-manager, cloud-controller-manager, kube-apiserver and PodSecurityPolicy.
+For addons, you will need to pass in a _base64_ encoded string of the kubernetes addon YAML file that you wish to use to `addons.Data` property.
 When `addons.Data` is provided with a value, the `containers` and `config` are required to be empty.

 CAVEAT: Please note that this is an experimental feature.
-Since Addon.Data allows you to provide your own scripts, you face the risk of any unintended/undesirable consequences of the errors and failures from running that script.
+Since Addons.Data allows you to provide your own scripts, you face the risk of any unintended/undesirable consequences of the errors and failures from running that script.

 ```
 "kubernetesConfig": {